no products in the cart

-Step 3: harvest your cannabis to carry out the harvest
+Step 3: carry out the harvest

 If you are well equipped and prepared, it is time to start harvesting.
 How you cut the plants mainly depends on their size.
 If they are small, you can confidently cut them off on the main stem.
 However, if they are large and heavily branched, it is advisable to cut off the individual branches.

 How to cut your weed buds?